-To prevent contamination, empty the column, for example, by running a 50:50 methanol:water mobile phase for 20 minutes.
-In this way, organic matter and acids are removed and the column is cleaned.
+To prevent contamination, eliminate the compounds in the column, for example, by running a 50:50 methanol:water mobile phase for 20 minutes.
+In this way, organic matter and acids are removed, and the column is cleaned.

 If the column is clogged by proteins or otherwise contaminated, a new column is better.